gu-gridh/maritime-encounters/README.md

 # Maritime-encounters
-Maritime eccounters is an infrastructure to develop portal for Maritime project.
+Maritime encounters is an infrastructure to develop portal for Maritime project.
 It is a database coordination solution, interface for data input, and a service for making data accessible through generated REST APIs.
 This portal has been created and supports by Gothenburg research infrastructure digital humanities.